drpetersonfernandes/SimpleZipDrive/ReadMe.md

 *   Mount ZIP archives as virtual drives (e.g., `M:\`) or to an NTFS folder mount point (e.g., `C:\mount\myzip`).
 *   **Drag-and-drop a ZIP file onto the `SimpleZipDrive.exe` icon to automatically attempt mounting it.** It will try drive letters M:, N:, O:, P:, then Q: in sequence.
 *   Read-only access to the ZIP contents.
-*   Efficiently handles ZIP files of all sizes by streaming the main archive from disk.
+*   Efficiently handles ZIP files of all sizes by streaming the main archive from the disk.
 *   Caches individual decompressed file entries from the ZIP into memory upon first access for fast subsequent reads.
-*   Large file support with hybrid caching - files larger than 512MB are extracted to temporary disk files.
+*   Large file support with hybrid caching – files larger than 512MB are extracted to temporary disk files.
 *   Handles basic file and directory information (names, sizes, timestamps).
 *   Basic wildcard support for file searching within the mounted ZIP.
 *   Automatic update checking for new versions.